jejernig/Spinutech.Exercise.Web/README.md

 Highlights of application

+* .Net Core
-* N Tier with a Service
+* N Tier with a Service layer
+* Use of DI
 * Unit Test
 * Javascript with API endpoint
 * Hosted and deployed to Azure